w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="start" %}

-## Course Characteristics
+## Compare, Select, and Procure Courses on Web Accessibility

 {% include excol.html type="middle" %}

-The following is a list of course characteristics that you can take into account to compare and select courses based on the WAI Curricula.
+The following is a list of course characteristics that you can consider to compare and select courses based on the [WAI Curricula](/curricula/).

 ### Students' Outcomes